ctkjose/robobo3dr1plus/sunlus8.md

 In my case a limit switch had the paddle loose.
 Check your limit switches to ensure the metal paddle sits properly in the slot.
 You also have a spare switch that came with the printer.

+Springs in the bed do NOT offer enough tension which makes it difficult to level the bed and to keep the bed leveled.
+Putting one or more nuts (or washers) allows a temporary fix to give you more tension to level the bed.
+By my experience and comments of others this is the first thing you need to replace if you want a happy relationship with this printer.
+Get some sturdy 20mm or 25mm springs, same as the ones used on CR10 and Ender3 printers.